Resources

 Journaling is a great way to reflect on thoughts and feelings.
 When journaling, it’s okay to babble and not have all of your thoughts or feelings organized into sentences.

-• Heads In, Hearts In: Wiggle Jiggle
+• Heads In, Hearts In: Full Body Stretching

 Published on January 8, 2021